If things go wrong

 - If they want more information from you, they have to ask for this within 10 working days after your request.

 - The lender must make a decision and notify you of it within 20 working days after your request (or, if they’ve asked for more information, then within 10 working days after getting the information or within 20 working days after asking for the information, whichever is later).

 The lender must comply with the lender responsibility principles when they decide (see: “Responsible lending requirements”).
 If they refuse your request, they have to give you written reasons for this and must tell you about your right to take the issue to the courts or the Disputes Tribunal.

 What can I do if the lender refuses my hardship request?

-If the lender refuses your request, you can ask the courts or the Disputes Tribunal to change the terms of the contract (see the chapter, “The Disputes Tribunal”).
+If the lender refuses your request, or if they don’t respond within the required deadlines, you can ask the courts or the Disputes Tribunal to change the terms of the contract (see: “The Disputes Tribunal”).

-You can also complain to the lenders dispute resolution scheme if you disagree with the lender’s decision to decline your application for hardship.
-See “Dispute resolution schemes” in this section.
+You can also complain to the lenders dispute resolution scheme if you disagree with the lender’s decision to decline your application for hardship (see: “Dispute resolution schemes”).

 “Prepayment”: Paying off the debt early

 A lender must accept early or extra payments (also called “part prepayments”) unless the contract says that the lender can refuse them.
 If a lender refuses an early payment, they must refund that payment to you as soon as possible.

 A lender must accept full repayment at any time, and the contract can’t prevent this.